Object Definitions

 max_check_attempts: This directive is used to define the number of times that Naemon will retry the service check command if it returns any state other than an OK state.
 Setting this value to 1 will cause Naemon to generate an alert without retrying the service check again.

 check_interval: This directive is used to define the number of "time units" to wait before scheduling the next "regular" check of the service.
 "Regular" checks are those that occur when the service is in an OK state or when the service is in a non-OK state, but has already been rechecked max_check_attempts number of times.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
-More information can be found in the service checks documentation.
+More information can be found in the service checks documentation. normal_check_interval is an alias for this directive.

 retry_interval: This directive is used to define the number of "time units" to wait before scheduling a re-check of the service.
 Services are rescheduled at the retry interval when they have changed to a non-OK state.
 Once the service has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
 If set to 0, the check_interval is used instead.
-More information can be found in the service checks documentation.
+More information can be found in the service checks documentation. retry_check_interval is an alias for this directive.

 active_checks_enabled *: This directive is used to determine whether or not active checks of this service are enabled.
-Values: 0 = disable active service checks, 1 = enable active service checks (default).
+Values: 0 = disable active service checks, 1 = enable active service checks (default). checks_enabled is an alias for this directive.

 passive_checks_enabled *: This directive is used to determine whether or not passive checks of this service are enabled.
 Values: 0 = disable passive service checks, 1 = enable passive service checks (default).